abpuccini/API-Challenge/README.md

   <img src="WeatherPy/Images/lat_humd.png">
 </p>

-The scatter plot between city latitude and humidity(%) shows the irrelevant of the city's location and percentage of humidity.
+The scatter plot between city latitude and humidity(%) shows the irrelevant relation of the city's location and percentage of humidity.
+Humidity in the air

 ---
 ### Cloudiness (%) vs. Latitude